soravux/scoop/doc/readme.rst

 Federation  Conglomerate of brokers that works together on a task.
 Broker      Process dispatching tasks to its workers and/or other brokers and managing the load-balancing.
 Worker      Process executing tasks it received from its broker, potentially generating and sending tasks back to the broker.
+Origin      Special status of a worker stating that he spawns the root task and that it will receive the task answer.
 Meta socket Extraneous Publisher-Subscriber socket created between the brokers to propagate load informations.
 =========== =================================================================================================================